hexdocom/lemonai/README.md

 * [GitHub Issues](https://github.com/hexdocom/Lemon/issues).Best for: bugs you encounter using Lemon.AI, and feature proposals.
 See our [Contribution Guide](https://github.com/hexdocom/lemon/blob/main/CONTRIBUTING.md).
 * [X(Twitter)](https://x.com/LemonAI_cc).
 Best for: sharing your applications and hanging out with the community.
 * [Discord](https://discord.com/invite/gjEXg4UBR4).
 Best for: sharing your applications and hanging out with the community.
-* commercial license（[feedback@lemonai.ai](mailto:feedback@lemonai.ai)）.
+* commercial license（[feedback@lemonai.cc](mailto:feedback@lemonai.cc)）.
 Business consulting on commercial use licensing lemon AI.

 ### Star History